Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Adam grinned at that, happy and genuine.
 “Okay!
 Look, man.
 Most of the HEAT is still single.
 The regimen keeps us all like young men, so...y’know.
 Anyway, it’s really just me and Righteous who have any long-term thing going on right now, so why don’t you go down to Rooney’s this weekend with the Lads, get your pipes cleaned out, and see if you still feel the same way?
 I don’t want you starting shit with Ava unless you’re *committed* and you’re goddamned *sure.”*

-Coombes’ gut did something interesting---it balked at the idea.
+Coombes’ gut did something interesting - it balked at the idea.
 Just hearing the suggestion made him feel guilty, which if he stopped to listen to himself meant he already knew his own mind.

 ...And Adam *knew.* Coombes could tell just by the way those dark brown eyes bored into him.